GENE GUIDE

 Symptoms

-Because the NBEA gene is important in brain function, many people who have NBEA-related syndrome have:
+Because the NBEA gene is important for brain activity, many people who have NBEA-related syndrome have:

 • Developmental delay